H0wd3n/Boomalope-Blues/Install-Instructions.md

 ## Installing Performance Fish and Fishery - These are the only two local mods you will need to install.
 - Performance Fish can be downloaded here: https://github.com/bbradson/Performance-Fish.
 Click the green code button at the top and then click "Download Zip".
 - Fishery can be downloaded here: https://github.com/bbradson/Fishery.
 Click the green code button at the top and then click "Download Zip".
 - After those are both downloaded go to the local mods folder for Rimworld and extract them both there.
-If you have Rimsort open click the resfresh button for the two new mods to show up.
+If you have Rimsort open click the refresh button for the two new mods to show up.

 ## Downloading the rest of the mods
 - Go to [this Steam workshop collection](https://steamcommunity.com/sharedfiles/filedetails/?id=2950431243) and click subscribe to all.
 This will download the rest of the mods through steam.
 Once that is finished, you can head to the next step.